EMPOWERING THE PLANET.

 CAN AVIATION BE SUSTAINABLE?

-Our mission is to provide advances in understanding and design capability in the field of Combustion Aerodynamics Technology, working in strong collaboration with Rolls-Royce
+Working in collaboration with Rolls-Royce, our mission is to provide advances in understanding and design capability in the field of Combustion Aerothermal Technologies.

-Along with easyJet and Rolls-Royce, we are looking to lead the development of hydrogen combustion engine technology, capable of powering a range of aircraft – for a more sustainable future.
+Along with Rolls-Royce who have partnered with easyJet, we are looking to lead the development of hydrogen combustion engine technology, capable of powering a range of aircraft for a more sustainable future at our National Centre for Combustion and Aerothermal Technology (NCCAT).

 Harnessing the power of green hydrogen is invaluable for a sustainable future.

-We continue to lead pioneering research and innovation surrounding green hydrogen to power a cleaner, safer world.
+We continue to lead pioneering research and innovation in green hydrogen to power a cleaner, safer world.

 BECAUSE THE WORLD CAN'T WAIT.